-The idea for a band that would explore the electrification of traditional music from the British Isles initially started after discussions at the '69 Keele folk festival in the Summer between Maddy Prior, Tim Hart (Who had worked as a duo since 1967) and others, including Ashley Hutching's about the general dissatisfaction of the isolationist nature of the British Folk scene.
+The initial idea for a band that would explore the electrification of traditional music from the British Isles started after discussions at the '69 Keele folk festival in the Summer between Maddy Prior, Tim Hart (Who had worked as a duo since 1967) and Ashley Hutching's about their dissatisfaction of the isolationist nature of the British Folk scene.

-Later in the year Ashley wanted to form a band with Sweeney's
+Later in the year, after leaving Fairport Convention, Ashley wanted to form a band with Sweeney's

 Men (Irvine, Moynihan and Woods) but ended up only with Terry Woods (plus Gay who had come from Ireland to join Terry)